jonathanharrell/hiq/docs/guide/buttons.md

 * `[type='button']`
 * `[type='submit']`
 * `[type='reset']`
+* `.button`

 In order to use an `a` element as a button, use `role="button"` to convey their purpose to screen readers and other assistive technologies.
+If you want to apply button styling to an `a` element, but retain the semantics of the anchor tag, use the `.button` class instead.

 <CodeExample>
 <button>Button</button>